-Just when you think you are taking the best care of your pets as possible, they find something icky to chew on!
-Why do dogs (and cats) eat the things they do?
+Just when you think you are taking the best possible care of your pets, they find something icky to chew on!
+Why do dogs and cats eat the things they do?
 We may never know all the answers to this seemingly simple question.
-Probably because it smelled good, they were hungry, or just plain curious.
-Is it something you should be concerned about?
-Maybe.
+Maybe it smelled good, maybe they were hungry, or maybe they were just plain curious.

-Household cleaners, fertilizers, other substances such as antifreeze, snail bait and other pesticides, discarded chemical containers, cocoa mulch, blood meal, and more should be stored safely away from pets at all times.
+Among the possible things you might find are household cleaners, fertilizers, and other substances such as antifreeze, snail bait, and other pesticides.
+Discarded chemical containers, cocoa mulch, blood meal, and similar things should be stored safely away from pets at all times as well.

-These include fecal or rotting matter, dead animals.
-Call your vet to discuss what you found/know about the ingestion.
-Watch your pet closely for any listlessness, vomiting, diarrhea, and lack of appetite and call your vet immediately if anything out of the ordinary is noted.
+If you found that your pet had a snack of organic material such as fecal or rotting matter, dead animals, or the like, call your vet to discuss what you found or know about the ingestion.
+Watch your pet closely for any listlessness, vomiting, diarrhea, or lack of appetite.
+Be sure to call your vet immediately if you observe anything out of the ordinary.

 Toxin Ingestion or Exposure

-Always consult your vet to determine the best course of action.
-Possible problems include obstruction or perforation (stomach or intestine), chronic metal poisoning (due to ingested particles being digested/reacting with the body), and rectal tears.
+Possible problems include obstruction or perforation of the stomach or intestine, chronic metal poisoning due to ingested particles being digested and retracted within the body, and rectal tears.

 Please note: This article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.